fredrik-jansson-se/fredrik-jansson-se.github.io/fluent-bit-input-rust.md

 ### C Code

 Fluent Bit loads input plugins from a shared library using a convention.
-Assume the input plugin is named `example`, fluent bit assumes the shared library to be named `flb-in_example.so`.
+Assume the input plugin is named `example`, Fluent assumes the shared library to be named `flb-in_example.so`.
 From that library it will load a struct describing the plugin called `in_example_plugin`.

 I've tried to keep the C code to a absolut minimum.